ojizero/portal/README.md

 - [ ] Support non JSON payload
 - [ ] Get `onError: resolve` to work
 - [ ] Support simplified form for validation
-- [ ] Finalize behvaiour of genreator method functions
+- [x] Finalize behvaiour of genreator method functions
   - [x] What to do with their arguments (ambiguity of options/payload/querystring in args)
-  - [ ] Document internal method factory behvaiour
+  - [x] Document RouteFunction behvaiour
 - [ ] ...

 ## License